ansys/grantami-jobqueue/doc/source/contributing.rst

     make -C doc/ html && your_browser_name doc/build/html/index.html

-If any changes have been made to the documentation, it is strongly recommended to run sphinx directly with the following extra arguments.
+If any changes have been made to the documentation, it is strongly recommended that you run Sphinx directly with the following extra arguments.
 They ensure all references are valid, and turn warnings into errors.
-CI uses the same configuration, so it is advised to resolve any warnings/errors locally before pushing changes.
+CI uses the same configuration, so it is advised to resolve any warnings and errors locally before pushing changes.

 .. code:: bash